 How to get there: Either your hotel in Hanoi or your chosen boat operator will arrange the car journey to Ha Long Bay, which takes around four hours (and includes a stop on the way).
 Pick up is usually early, and our hot tip?
 Go for one of the VIP mini bus transfers – the kids were so taken with the onboard wifi, TV and DVD player, blacked out windows, bar and disco lights that they didn’t complain once.
 That’s right; not once.

 Where to stay: There are lots of boat operators on the Bay and research and word of mouth is definitely your best approach.
 We took a long time deciding which company to plump for, and in the end we went for Indochina Junk.
-As we were a party including young kids (aged four, seven and 13 at the time) and grandparents, we splashed out on the private three-bedroom Prince 4 boat, with our own personal crew of chefs, waiting staff and tour guide for two nights.
+As we were a party including young kids and grandparents, we splashed out on the private three-bedroom Prince 4 boat, with our own personal crew of chefs, waiting staff and tour guide for two nights.
 The company run a fleet of boats to suit your budget and party size.
 Our cruise took us from Ha Long Bay through the quieter waters of Bai Tu Long.

 What to do: Much of what you do around the Bay will depend on the weather and the size of your charter.
 The bigger cruise boats will have different itineraries to the private hire cruises, but whatever you choose there will be plenty of fun for all ages.
 Our two-day cruise included kayaking, a visit to a floating village, trips to bat caves, beaches and hillside temples, plus a truly amazing BBQ on our own deserted island beach where the crew caught and cooked crabs for us fresh (turn away, vegetarians!).
 A once-in-a-lifetime BBQ if ever there was one (see top image).